 Our outreach includes supporting the Wayne County Rural Ministry/Come-Unity Center in Williamson with prayers, gifts, and finances.

 Zions Women's Ministries is also supporting our upcoming Guatemala Mission Trip with a gift of $500 AND the invitation to members of the congregation to contribute with individual donations.
 A basket on the side table will be set out for this purpose.
 Pastors Lida and Todd help a team build houses, distribute refurbished wheel chairs for individuals with developmental challenges, and distributes Zion's quilts to those in need.

 Members and friends of Zion have been taking part in national and international mission trips for years.
 Is God calling you?
 You could be on our next journey!

-- 2017: Guatemala.
-Team: Pastor Lida, Pastor Todd, Lynn & Linda Saxton, Terry from East Rochester United Methodist Church, and a team from Heritage Christian Services.
+2018: Guatemala.
+Team: Pastor Lida, Pastor Todd and a team from Heritage Christian Services.

 Clean out that Garage!

 Contact Pastors Todd or Lida about donating a gently used wheel chair or walker.
 We will have it re-manufactured, shipped, and provided to an individual in need in Guatemala.

 We create quilts for Rotaplast International, an international program of international Rotary Clubs.
 The goal of Rotaplast International is to eliminate the incidence of untreated cleft lips and palates in children worldwide by the year 2025.